cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/installing-odysseyra1n-a9x.md

   nav: ios1314
 ---

 You are currently not running a macOS or Linux device and this guide will not work on your system.
-You will need to live boot or install a full Linux distribution or obtain a Mac.
+You can use [Odysseyn1x (A9X)](using-odysseyn1x-a9x) instead.
 {: .notice--danger .hide--mobile .hide--os }

 <script src="/assets/js/hide.js"></script>